neuledge/engine-js/README.md

 # Neuledge JavaScript Engine

-JavaScript implementation of Neuledge business-logic engine.
+JavaScript implementation of Neuledge state-machine engine.

 Define business-logic states and compile them to a type-safe state-machine ORM: